L35ilinda/templates-documentation/README Template.md

 *Considering the distribution and how the data is consumed, what Privacy controls are  implemented to control what data can be seen? eg. RLS via DAX in Power BI, RLS via DAX in Analysis Services*

 # Important Notes
-**NB: If work is not facilited by AWD or stages in the business process are not mapped correctly in AWD.
-This dashboard will not work correctly and cannot accommodate this work.**

-**NB: All users that are on AWD that who's performance is to be measured must be mapped to a team with an accurate start date in the AWD Queue Mapping Tool (FNZ internal Tool)**
+- All users that are on AWD that who's performance is to be measured must be mapped to a team with an accurate start date in the AWD Queue Mapping Tool (FNZ internal Tool)